peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 Flexibility: 🧘‍♂️

-Using an `array` or `object` prop to compose child elements is the least flexible option because the component itself controls the type of children that are rendered and their props.
+Using an `array` or `object` prop to render child elements is the least flexible option because the component itself controls the type of children that are rendered and their props.
 This approach is suitable for component libraries that prioritize consistency over flexibility because the component controls all aspects of rendering.

 Here the component is saying: **Just give me the data — I'll take care of rendering the children.**